sminobe/List-up-references/README.md

 You will be asked to type in the input file name (manuscript text file) and output file name (output list file).

-For exapmle, the following list ("ref.txt" in this repository)
+For exapmle, the following list ("references.txt" in this repository)

 Adam 1910
 Baker and Clark 1920